AbsaOSS/cobrix/README.md

 ### Using Cobrix from a Spark shell

-To query mainframe files interactively using `spark-shell` you need to provide jar(s) containing Corbrix and it's dependencies.
+To query mainframe files interactively using `spark-shell`, you need to provide JARs containing Cobrix and its dependencies.
-This can be done either by downloading all the dependencies as separate jars or by creating an uber jar that contains all of the dependencies.
+This can be done either by downloading all dependencies as separate JARs or by creating an uber JAR that contains all dependencies.

 #### Getting all Cobrix dependencies

-Cobrix's `spark-cobol` data source depends on the COBOL parser that is a part of Cobrix itself.
+Cobrix's `spark-cobol` data source depends on the COBOL parser, which is part of Cobrix itself.

-The jars that you need to get are:
+The JARs you need are:

 * spark-cobol_2.12-2.9.7.jar
 * cobol-parser_2.12-2.9.7.jar